 “I will see you again and your heart will rejoice, and your joy no one will take from you” (John 16:22).

 And yet the joy that is available to us is not something we can take for granted.
 Although it is strong, it is not impossible to lose.
 Abraham Lincoln’s famous saying that “Most folks are about as happy as they make up their minds to be” is true from a spiritual, as well as a worldly, standpoint.
-Discouragement is not something that happens TO us — it’s something we ALLOW to happen to us.
+Discouragement is not just something that happens to us — we allow to happen to us.

 Whatever things may discourage us and deprive us of joy, we need not wonder where these things come from.
 We have a spiritual adversary, Satan, who seeks our downfall, and to that end he labors with malice and energy.
 His purpose is to undermine our faith with doubt, replace our courage with confusion, and drag us downward into despair.
-He is, to say the least, up to no good.
+He is up to no good, to say the least.

 “Refuse to be downcast.
 Refuse to be checked in your upward climb.
 Love and laugh” (A. J. Russell).